light-conversion-public/HARPIA-Stepper-Chopper-Control/README.md

  - In HARPIA Service App, ensure, that the corresponding detector (default "VIS array detector") is selected and its "AuxiliarySignal" value is set to the required analog channel.
- - Click 'START' for the polarization efficiency and extinction measurement
+ - Run the HARPIA Polarization Control script, insert the target linear polarization angle and click 'Set linear polarization' or click 'Set circular polarization'.
+Setting optimal parameters might take a few minutes.

 ## Advanced
 Advanced settings can be changed in the 'settings.json' file